justinticktock/role-based-help-notes/readme.txt

 Extensions:

-If you select the options for extending functionality through other plugings the following are selectable for ease of installing..
+If you select the options for extending functionality through other plugins the following are selectable for ease of installing..

 1. [Post type archive in menu](http://wordpress.org/plugins/post-type-archive-in-menu/) plugin by [lpeharda](http://profiles.wordpress.org/lpeharda/) to add 'Help Notes' archives to your menus.
 2. [Simple FootNotes](http://wordpress.org/plugins/simple-footnotes/) by [Andrew Nacin](http://profiles.wordpress.org/nacin/) to add a footnote shortcode [ref][/ref].